 Please don't get me wrong here.
 I'm not saying that the scrutiny is misplaced or unfair at this time.
 I'm saying that it's very, very late.
 But better late than never.

 Is there a way out?
 Of course there is.
 Sell the team.
 The Maloofs were almost as hated in Sacramento as Sterling is in LA (for different reasons of course); which was all the more reason for rejoicing when the team was finally sold (the fact that the team also remained in the city against all odds certainly multiplied the joy).
 It's difficult to know whether DTS is self-aware enough to realize that selling is by far his best recourse.
 He's a stubborn son of a bitch and beyond delusional about how he is perceived.
 The various awards and honors he bestows upon himself tell us a lot about how he might handle this.
-Selling the team as quickly and quietly as possible is clearly his best play -- which probably means that he'll very visibly hold on and fight any and all pressure to do so, all the while imagining that his heroic and beloved for fighting the good fight.
+Selling the team as quickly and quietly as possible is clearly his best play -- which probably means that he'll very visibly hold on and fight any and all pressure to do so, all the while imagining that he's heroic and beloved for fighting the good fight.
 He'll create a "Sports Owner of the Year" award and present it to himself.

 There will be no shortage of suitors to purchase the team which would almost certainly fetch a record price for an NBA franchise.
 Magic Johnson's group, which saved the Dodgers from the McCourt's, is supposedly interested.
 If there are any buyers for the Bucks, there are a thousand buyers for the Clippers.
 Johnson's group would of course be ideal -- an LA NBA icon, and the person inadvertently at the center of this maelstrom, purchasing the team would be a dream scenario for both the league and the city.